-Fortunately, there have now been several studies reporting that the photophobia and other visual symptoms following a concussion or brain injury may be alleviated by using precision tinted filters.
+Fortunately, there have now been several studies reporting that the photophobia and other visual symptoms following a concussion or a brain injury may be alleviated by using precision tinted filters.

-Additionally, recent studies outlined below have reported that precision tinted lenses, or at least a wider range of filter colour options, provided increased visual comfort by reducing sensitivities to lights, improved reading performance, and allowing engagement in medically approved activities while minimizing the risk of symptom exacerbation.
+Additionally, recent studies, outlined below, have reported that precision tinted lenses, or at least a wider range of filter colour options, provided increased visual comfort by reducing sensitivities to lights, improved reading performance and allowing engagement in medically approved activities while minimizing the risk of symptom exacerbation.

 In a further study by the SUNY College of Optometry 2016 , patients used the Intuitive Colorimeter device to select their optimal filter to provide the most comfort and clarity of text.
-The research team found that most patients with ABI chose a precision tinted filter that resulted in increased visual comfort and concluded that the use of precision tinted lenses would be a reasonable first step to increase comfort and should be considered as an adjunctive treatment in patients with ABI and photosensitivity.
+The research team found that most patients with ABI chose a precision tinted filter that resulted in increased visual comfort and concluded that the use of precision tinted lenses would be a reasonable first step in increasing comfort and should be considered as an adjunctive treatment in patients with ABI and photosensitivity.

-In 2018, the Journal of Neurotrauma published findings that using nonliquid crystal display (non-LCD) computer screens are effective in treating photosensitivity and computer screen intolerance.
+In 2018, the Journal of Neurotrauma published findings describing that using nonliquid crystal display (non-LCD) computer screens are effective in treating photosensitivity and computer screen intolerance.